Schero94/Magic-Sessionmanager/README.md

 **Logs when refresh tokens disabled:**
 ```
 [magic-sessionmanager] ✅ Session created for user 1 (IP: 192.168.1.1)
-[magic-sessionmanager] ℹ️  No refresh token received (JWT management not enabled)
+[magic-sessionmanager] ℹ️  No refresh token in response (JWT management not enabled)
 [magic-sessionmanager] ✅ Refresh Token interceptor middleware mounted
 ```

+**If you try to call `/api/auth/refresh-token` without enabling it:**
+- Endpoint returns **404 Not Found** (Strapi doesn't create the route)
+- Or returns **401 Unauthorized** if route exists but tokens not configured
+- This is expected and correct behavior

 **Trade-offs:**